 The Bittercube Cherry Bark Vanilla Bitters was created by Nicholas Kontsevich and Ira Kaplowitz.
 This brand uses raw ingredients in their blends.
 Their special cherry bark vanilla bitter makes use of an aged whiskey base which is also the favorite of Aaron Polsky who happens to be the bar manager of Harvard & Stone in Los Angeles.

 This cocktail bitter was founded by Seattle bartender Miles Thomas and launched in 2008.
 This bitter make extensive use of celery bitters which means you will get a balance of celery leaves, celery seeds, and some hint of dill and fennel pollen.

 9. Pimento Aromatic Bitters By Dale Degroff's

-The Pimento Aromatic Bitters is another handmade blend from Pimento berries that has an allspice berry and comes with some star anise and there is also some addition of sweet smelling herbs.
-This bitter is used for many different cocktails such as Pina coladas, sazeracs and other whiskey based cocktails.
+The Pimento Aromatic Bitters is another handmade blend from Pimento berries that has an allspice berry and comes with some star anise and there is also some addition of sweet-smelling herbs.
+This bitters is used for many different cocktails such as Pina Coladas, Sazeracs, and other whiskey-based cocktails.

-This is among the very popular bitters which has hints of fruity and delicious cocktails.
+This is among the very popular bitters which have hints of fruity and delicious cocktails.
 This bitter consists of orange peels and multiple different types of herbs and spices.
-Such a bitter can be used for spirits like whiskey, vodka, gin and rum.
+Such a bitter can be used for spirits like whiskey, vodka, gin, and rum.